bio-tools/biotoolsDocs/curators_guide.rst

 - **"MAY** or **"OPTIONAL"** mean that the guideline is truly optional; you can choose to follow it or not.

 .. note::
-   - the guidelines are a key component of an emerging `information standard <http://biotoolsschema.readthedocs.io/en/latest/information_requirement.html>`_ for tools being adopted by bio.tools.
-Conformance to this standard (including passing automated and manual QC checks) will, in the future, be labelled within bio.tools.
+The guidelines are a key component of an emerging `information standard <http://biotoolsschema.readthedocs.io/en/latest/information_requirement.html>`_ for tools being adopted by bio.tools, as a basis to monitor content and label bio.tools entries.

-   - for curation advice or to make suggestions about these guidelines please add comments via `GitHub <https://github.com/bio-tools/biotoolsDocs/issues/6>`_ or mail `registry-support <mailto:registry-support@elixir-dk.org>`_ directly.
+- **automatically verified** guidelines are (or will be) checked *via* automated periodic QC of the bio.tools system
+- **manually verified** guidelines are checked *via* manual QC performed by trusted curators (bio.tools admin, entry owners *etc.*)
+- advice given in boxes (notes, tips, caution *etc.* are not verified

 General guidelines